algorithm-archivists/algorithm-archive/chapters/computational_mathematics/matrix_methods/gaussian_elimination.md

 $$

-And again has a special name **\*Reduced** Row Eschelon Form\*.
-Now, it seems obvious to point out that if we remove the values after the equals sign \($$=$$\), Row Eschelon Form is an upper triangular matrix, Reduced Row Eschelon Form is diagonal.
-This might not be important now, but it will play an important role in future discussions, so keep it bussing in the back of your brain.
+And again has a special name * **Reduced** Row Eschelon Form*.
+Now, it seems obvious to point out that if we remove the values to the right of the equals sign \($$=$$\), Row Eschelon Form is an upper triangular matrix, while Reduced Row Eschelon Form is diagonal.
+This might not be important now, but it will play an important role in future discussions, so keep it buzzing in the back of your brain.

-For now, I hope the motivation is clear: we want to convert a matrix into Row Eschelon and Reduced Row Eschelon form to make large systems of equations trivial to solve, so we need some method to do that.
+For now, I hope the motivation is clear: we want to convert a matrix into Row Eschelon and (potentially) Reduced Row Eschelon Form to make large systems of equations trivial to solve, so we need some method to do that.
 What is that method called? \(Hint: It's the title of this section\)

 That's right! _Gaussian Elimination_

 ## The Method

 Here I should point out that Gaussian elimination makes sense from a purely analytical point of view.
-That is to say that for small systems of equations, it's relatively straightforward to do this method by hand; however, for large systems, this \(of course\) become tedious and we will find an appropriate numerical solution.
+That is to say that for small systems of equations, it's relatively straightforward to do this method by hand; however, for large systems, this \(of course\) become tedious and we will need to find an appropriate numerical solution.
 For this reason, I have split this section into two parts.
-One covers the analytical framework, and the other an algorithm you can write in your favorite programming language.
+One will cover the analytical framework, and the other will cover an algorithm you can write in your favorite programming language.

 In the end, reducing large systems of equations boils down to a game you play on a seemingly random matrix where you have the following moves available:

 1. You can swap any two rows
 2. You can multiply any row by a non-zero scale value
-3. You can add any row to a multiple of any other row.
+3. You can add any row to a multiple of any other row

 That's it.
 Before continuing, I suggest you try to recreate the Row Eschelon matrix we made above.
 That is, do the following: